 Officer In Charge

-A staff member maybe appointed as the Officer In Charge (OIC) in the absence of their immediate supervisor.
+A staff member maybe appointed as the Officer In Charge (OIC) in the absence of their immediate supervisor for a period of less than thirty days.
 In such instances, he/ she will not be required to make any decisions in the OIC capacity and if there is need for a decision to be taken, it will be elevated to the next senior management office.

 Gratuity and Long-Term Service